GreatNateDev/Pokemon-Battle-Quest/README.md

 add all moves from emerald and below\
 MAYBE add a real pokemon game into all this if i feal like it and not just a battle simulator\
 *.
 Changed to make irrelevant
+BUGS: zigzagoon is a fire type ??? and OP stats after first battle